Cghlewis/data-mgmt-ed-research-book/_book/07-style-guide.md

 - When were these documents created?
 - Which document is the most recent version?

+A file naming style guide helps us to name files in a way that allows us to answer these questions.
+You can have one overarching file naming guide, or you may have file naming guides for different purposes that need different organizational strategies (for example one naming guide for project meeting notes, another naming guide for project data files).
 Let's walk through several conventions to consider when naming your files.

+- With the exception of `_` and `-`, never use special characters
+  - Examples include but are not limited to the following: `!`, `.`, `*`, `\`, `/`, `+`, `"`
+  - Special characters have meaning within programming languages and can cause problems.
 - Never use spaces between words.
-They can often break a URL when shared.
+They are not supported by command line applications and can often break a URL when shared.
-- Never use special characters.
-They can have meaning within programming languages and can cause problems.
-  - Consider using `-` or `_` to separate words.
+  - Use `-` or `_` to separate words.
 This not only helps to make the name human-readable but also allows your computer to read and search files easier.
   - It is worth noting that `_` can be difficult to read when file names are included in links that are underlined to denote that the path is clickable (for example when sharing a SharePoint link to a document).
 - Choose to either only use lower case letters, or be specific where to use upper case letters (for example at the start of every new word)
 - Make names descriptive (a user should be able to understand the contents of the file without opening it)